ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "What do you mean?" asked the statue.
 "You are being transferred to another museum?"

 "No," said the cutout.
 "I am being recycled.
-I am being disposed and quite likely shredded."
+I am being disposed of and quite likely shredded."

 The statue looked disturbed.
 "No," it said.
 "How could they do that to you?"